qbiqing/CS5228-Team26-FinalProject/README.md

 ### Figures-2.ipynb
 This notebook consists of additional EDA plots and other graphs/figures used in the report.

+### Kaggle Submission Code.ipynb
+This notebook consists of code to generate the csv to be uploaded to the kaggle competition.

 ### Model Comparison.ipynb
 This notebook compares three different tree ensemble methods